How To Apply

 What are the Tuition costs for the Academy?

-Tuition for the Fundamentals Certification course is $10,000.
-Payments are due in two installments:
+Tuition for the Fundamentals Certification course is $18,000.
+The initial payment of $10,000 is due in two installments:

 How many Academy students will you train at any given time?